Gucci’s Cruise Show Was an Homage to the God of Wine and Partying

 Last night, in the Uffizi Gallery in Florence, a smattering of fashion editors stood before Botticelli’s famous The Primavera (or the Allegory of Spring).
-“This is a painting with many secrets,” explained a docent who was decked out in Gucci, cornflower-blue shirts with high necks and ruffles.
+“This is a painting with many secrets,” explained a docent who was decked out in Gucci, a cornflower-blue shirt with a high neck and ruffles.
 According to her retelling, one of the most famous paintings of the Renaissance had more love triangles and plot twists than an episode of Game of Thrones.

 The unexpected history lesson set the tone for the rest of the extravagant, art-filled evening.
 Guests like Elton John, Jared Leto, Donald Glover, Dakota Johnson, and Kirsten Dunst were invited to walk the kilometer-long, private (and normally off-limits) Vasari Corridor above the Arno river, which connects the Palazzo Pitti and the Palazzo Vecchio.
 Pink cocktails, garnished with tiny, edible flowers were served as the sun began to set over the Giardino del Cavaliere, turning the entire city that golden-caramel color it’s so famous for.